The Qualification You Need to Stand-Out in this Fast-Paced Sector

 Master the skills needed to establish yourself as a leader with an understanding of the global market, while becoming a subject matter expert in sourcing goods and consumer delivery.
 Develop the skills to interpret and analyze data as well as implement best business practices through Kettering University Online’s uniquely interactive and supportive learning environment.

-Masters in Online Supply Chain Management students:
+MS in Supply Chain Management Online students:

 Learn effective strategies for managing supply chains and receive an introduction to operations within complex networks and logistics